Agha Ibrahim Akram: Pakistan Army

 After the Partition of British India in August 1947, Akram opted to join the Pakistan Army and commanded a company of the Tochi Scouts of the Frontier Corps in the First Kashmir War.
-He was later transferred to the Piffers.
+He was later transferred to the Piffers regiment.

 In September 1949, Pakistan was among several countries which received an invitation to attend the Harbnen Medal presentation by the Royal Institute of Public Health and Hygiene of the United Kingdom.
 The Government of Pakistan accepted the invitation and sent Major A. I. Akram as a representative.

-Akram was the Assistant Army Liaison officer of Pakistan at the High Commission of Pakistan, London in 1951.
+By 1951, he was the Assistant Army Liaison officer of Pakistan at the High Commission of Pakistan, London.

 Colonel Akram taught military history as Chief Instructor at Staff College, Quetta from 17 September 1960 to 11 September 1965, during which he felt that there was a lack of detailed, clear and objective literature on Muslim military history.
 It was at this time when he decided to fill the void himself and began working on the biography of Khalid bin Walid, The Sword of Allah.

 Colonel Akram was appointed as Colonel Staff HQ 15 Division on 20 September during the 1965 war.

 Brigadier Akram was the Parade commander of the Pakistan Day Parade of 1967 and held the position of Administrator for Sub-Sector No. 1, overseeing the civil districts of Bannu and D.I.
 Khan, as well as the tribal territories governed by these districts in 1969.

 His first book, The Sword of Allah is about the life and campaigns of Khalid ibn al-Walid which was published during his army service in 1970 after a five year effort, including visiting battle-fields in Lebanon, Syria, Jordan, Iraq, Kuwait and Saudi Arabia for research.
 It has two English editions and has been translated into Urdu, Arabic, German, French and Bahasa.

-On 6 July 1971, President Yahya Khan appointed Akram as the Deputy Administrator of Martial Law - Zone F and kept in the role until 6 July 1972 during President Zulfikar Ali Bhutto's government.
+On 6 July 1971, President Yahya Khan appointed Lt General Akram as the Deputy Administrator of Martial Law - Zone F, North-West Frontier Province, and served in the role until 6 July 1972.

 During a parade in Multan, on 2 May 1974, both the 7 FF and 10 FF received their regimental colors together.
 Major General A.I.
 Akram, the Colonel Commandant of the FF Regiment, made the presentation.

 While Akram was Pakistan's Permanent Military Deputy to CENTO, he published his second book The Muslim Conquest of Persia in 1975 after a four year research effort including visiting battlefields in Iran and discussing with Iranian scholars.

 The Muslim Conquest of Egypt and North Africa was his third book, published in 1977, which also took four years of preparations and visits to Egypt and Tunisia.

-Hamoodur Rehman Commission report
+Hamoodur Rehman Commission

 Major General Akram was not involved in the Bangladesh genocide as he was posted at the Western Front to defend Pakistan's borders against the Indian Army.
 However, he later appeared as Witness Number 139 in the Hamoodur Rahman Commission report.